euank/ifacepropagate/README.md

 Usage:
   ifacepropagate [package] [struct] [interfaces] > out_generated.go

-ifacepropagate generates code to allow 'propogating' interface implementations up from an embedded interface.
+ifacepropagate generates code to allow 'propagating' interface implementations up from an embedded interface.
-More specifically, it generates a '[struct].propogateInterfaces()' method which returns a concrete type that implements only the interfaces in the [interfaces] list that the embedded type implemented.
+More specifically, it generates a '[struct].propagateInterfaces()' method which returns a concrete type that implements only the interfaces in the [interfaces] list that the embedded type implemented.